 Skin Cancer Skin Cancer is the commonest cancer in Ireland.
 However, in most cases it is completely curable.
 It is also the commonest cancer in the 15-44 age group.
 Celtic Irish skin is particularly susceptible to skin cancer.
 Sun exposure or sunburn, or the use of sunbeds, can play [...]

 Hand Surgery Hand Surgery is surgery of the hand and wrist and the nerves of the upper limb.
 The treatment of these disorders is done by either Plastic surgeons or Orthopaedic hand surgeons.
 Certain conditions are more often managed by one of these specialities, but there is often a [...]

 Cranio-Facial This is a branch of Plastic surgery that looks after patients who have anomalies of the skull, face and jaw, which may be present since birth or may develop later in life.
 The bones of the skull and/or face may overgrow, under grow or fuse too soon, leading [...]

 Cosmetic Surgery An increasing number of people have undergone Cosmetic surgery in recent years in Ireland.
 There can be significant benefits if done properly, but there can be risks.
 It is important to consider all cosmetic procedures carefully if one wants to maximize the benefits, and minimize the risks. [...]

-Cleft Lip & Palate With more than 75,000 new babies born each year in Ireland at the moment, between 90 and 100 are born with a cleft of the lip and/or palate.
-While this can initially be distressing for the parents and family, reconstructive plastic surgery is possible to [...]
+Cleft Lip & Palate At the current birth rate in Ireland, approximately 80 to 100 babies are born every year with a cleft of the lip and/or palate.
+While this can initially be distressing for the parents and family, reconstructive plastic surgery is available to repair the incompletely fused [...]